Call us: 02 9838 0567

 Education pathways after completing CHC50121 Diploma of Early Childhood Education and Care:

 To be eligible to commence a traineeship, a participant must be an Australian citizen or permanent resident working full or part time (minimum 15 hours).
-The participant must have the support of their employer, an accredited RTO (such as METS) and an Australian Apprenticeship Centre.
+The participant must have the support of their employer, an accredited RTO (like METS) and an Australian Apprenticeship Centre.

 Finding a traineeship is similar to finding any job.
 You’ll need to network with employers and job recruitment agencies and market yourself within your chosen sector.

-If a participant is ineligible for a traineeship due to their employment status (casual, part-time working under 15 hours etc.), they can still complete the course as a Fee for Service Student.
+If a participant is ineligible for a traineeship due to their employment status (casual, part-time working under 15 hours etc.), they can still complete the course through a Self-Paced course.
+Depending on their circumstances, learners may qualify for Smart and Skilled funding or choose to enrol through a Fee-for-Service payment arrangement.

 Depending on the unit of study, you will complete both theory and practical based assessments to achieve competency in your qualification.
 Assessments may include short answer, project work, case students and reflection logs.